What Is a Medical Resume?

 4. Past Accomplishments

 After listing your experiences and education, you will have to write down some notable accomplishments that you've achieved.
-It's essential that what you list down relates to the medical field.
+It's essential that what you simply list down relates to the medical field.

 5. Recreational Hobbies and Skills